jesseduffield/lazygit/docs/Config.md

     # ydiff -p cat -s --wrap --width={{columnWidth}}
     pager: ""

+    # If true, Lazygit will use whatever pager is specified in `$GIT_PAGER`, `$PAGER`, or your *git config*.
+If the pager ends with something like ` | less` we will strip that part out, because less doesn't play nice with our rendering approach.
+If the custom pager uses less under the hood, that will also break rendering (hence the `--paging=never` flag for the `delta` pager).
+    useConfig: false

     # e.g. 'difft --color=always'
     externalDiffCommand: ""

   # Config relating to committing
   commit:
+    # If true, pass '--signoff' flag when committing
+    signOff: false

     # Automatic WYSIWYG wrapping of the commit message as you type
     autoWrapCommitMessage: true